-Advanced Microeconomics Lecturer PACINI Pier Mario, SALVADORI Neri, SCAPPARONE Paolo Semester Spring ECTS 12 Description | Students are expected to acquire: - the tools and concepts to understand and represent individual behaviour both as consumption units, investors and firms, in certain, uncertain and strategic environments. - the tools and concepts to understand and represent the working of single markets, in conditions of perfect and imperfect competition and the basic tools for intervention and regulation. - the tools and concepts to understand and interpret the working of the whole economy, its properties and limitations - ability to solve problems concerning individual and market behaviour. - critical and selective capacity to apply the above tools to analyze, interpret and represent real phenomena from the microeconomic point of view. - ability to autonomously read and understand advanced textbooks and academic articles at the frontier of economic literature in the field of microeconomics.
-Course outline - 1.
-Neoclassical consumer theory Duality Revealed preferences - 2.
-Aggregation theory - 3.
-Choices under uncertainty - 4.
-Production theory short and long run - 5.
-Strategic decisions and game theory - 6.
-Imperfectly competitive markets - 7.
-Perfectly competitive markets short and long run - 8.
-General equilibrium theory Textbooks | William Greene, Econometric Analysis, Prentice Hall International Edition.
+Lecturer SCAPPARONE Paolo, SALVADORI Neri, PACINI Pier Mario Semester Spring ECTS 12 Description Students are expected to acquire: the tools and concepts to understand and represent individual behaviour both as consumption units, investors and firms, in certain, uncertain and strategic environments. the tools and concepts to understand and represent the working of single markets, in conditions of perfect and imperfect competition and the basic tools for intervention and regulation. the tools and concepts to understand and interpret the working of the whole economy, its properties and limitations ability to solve problems concerning individual and market behaviour. critical and selective capacity to apply the above tools to analyze, interpret and represent real phenomena from the microeconomic point of view. ability to autonomously read and understand advanced textbooks and academic articles at the frontier of economic literature in the field of microeconomics.
+Course outline Neoclassical consumer theory - Duality - Revealed preferences Aggregation theory Choices under uncertainty Production theory - short and long run Strategic decisions and game theory Imperfectly competitive markets Perfectly competitive markets - short and long run General equilibrium theory Textbooks William Greene, Econometric Analysis, Prentice Hall International Edition.
 Optional reading Jehle and Reny (2011), Advanced Microeconomic Theory.
 3rd Ed.
 Prentice Hall.
+Mas-Colell, Whinston, and Green (1995), Microeconomic Theory, OUP.
+Varian (1992), Microeconomic Analysis 3rd ed., Norton Prerequisites ТВА Teaching Lectures and Task-based learning/problem-based learning/inquiry-based learning Final valuation Final written exam + oral exam Course website ТВА Other notes TBA

+Advanced Statistics

+Lecturer MANFREDI Piero, GIUSTI Caterina

+Semester Fall

+ECTS 9

-Advanced Statistics Lecturer MANFREDI Piero Semester Fall 9 ECTS Description The course develops the basics of probability distributions theory, their treatment and use as probability models, and an overview of likelihood based inference.
-Course outline - 1.
-Random variables and their characterization.
+Description The course develops the basics of probability distributions theory, their treatment and use as probability models, and an overview of likelihood based inference.

+Course outline Random variables and their characterization.
 Distribution functions and expectations.
-Moment generating and other auxiliary function. - 2.
-Main discrete and continuous distributions. - 3.
-Functions of random variables. - 4.
+Moment generating and other auxiliary function.
+Main discrete and continuous distributions.
+Functions of random variables.
 Elementary probability modelling.
-Hazard processes - 5.
-Asymptotics.
-Central limit theorem, law of large numbers. - 6.
+Hazard processes Asymptotics.
+Central limit theorem, law of large numbers.
 Sampling.
 Estimation.
 Likelihood-base inference.
 Point estimators.
 Computing maximum likelihood estimators under various circumstances.
 Censoring.
-Properties of point estimators. - 7.
+Properties of point estimators.
 Confidence intervals.
-Likelihood based (profile) vs pivotal approaches. - 8.
-Test of hypotheses. - 9 Goodness of fit.
+Likelihood based (profile) vs pivotal approaches.
+Test of hypotheses.
+Goodness of fit.
 BIC.
-Likelihood ratio test - 10.
-A short overview of Bayesian inference. - 11.
+Likelihood ratio test A short overview of Bayesian inference.
 Basic bootstrapping.

+Textbooks Most topics can be found on: Mood AM, Graybill, Boes D (first ed 1981), Introduction to the theory of statistics, Mc Graw Hill (some editions are free online).

+Optional reading ТВА

+Prerequisites Basic calculus including elementary integration theory.
+Basic probability (in particular Ch.1 of the course textbook).
+Electronic sheet.
+Basic statistics (including inference).

+Keywords ТВА

+Teaching Slides of each teaching unit (usually lasting 2/3 lectures) are made available a few days after the completion of the corresponding unit.
+Exercises and assignments are an integral part of the course and are planned in order to set in practice the concepts developed during the lectures in a gradual way, so to follow smoothly the development of the various subjects.

+Final valuation Written exam, with theoretical and applied questions drawn (only) from materials developed during the course

+Course website ТВА

+Other Notes ТВА